SwellRT/swellrt/README.md

             });
 ```

-Close the collaborative model instance, it closes server's connection and dispose resources:
+Close the collaborative model instance using the provided ID.
+This method will dispose server's connection and resources:

 ```
     SwellRT.closeModel("local.net/dummy+Xxn3-XupCUA");
 ```

-## Using the SwellRT API

-This section assumes you have already opened a session in your Web App and you have attached the opened model to `SwellRT.model`, as it's shown in the previous section.

 ### The Data Model object